 If you want to uninstall it, simply delete the folder

-Moreover, I have not tested the stand-alone version of EasyReg under Windows 8 and 10 (I am using Windows 7 professional), but the standard setup version works under Windows 8.
+Moreover, I have not tested the stand-alone version of EasyReg under Windows 8 and Vista (I am still using Windows 7 professional), but the standard setup version works under Windows 8 and 10.

 There is no essential difference between installing EasyReg on a network server or on a PC, except that the network version of EasyReg needs to be initialized by running it once with the EasyReg folder not write protected.
 See the EasyReg web page for further instructions on how to install EasyReg on a network server.